 - Ph.D.
 (UC, San Diego, '99)

-Prof. Becker and Tim Black have published a collection of new, state‑of‑the‑art essays on the sensitivity principle in epistemology.
+Prof. Becker and Tim Black published a collection of new, state‑of‑the‑art essays on the sensitivity principle in epistemology.
 The volume was published with Cambridge UP in the Summer of 2012.
-Further details here:
+Further details here.

 Prof. Becker's book, Epistemology Modalized, which includes critical discussions of extant versions of modal epistemologies and a defense of the thesis that knowledge is reliably formed, sensitive true belief, was published by Routledge in 2007.
 The book is now available in paperback here.